-Workforce Update Latest Position Workforce Arrangements in place to support current lockdown with agreed list of essential services and key workers in place, arrangements to support shielded staff and support to staff working from home or in a work setting.
-As of 6 January 2021, low overall levels of staff off sick 3.80% non Covid related (280 staff), and 1.13% staff absent with Covid 19 symptoms (83 staff).
-52.05% of workforce working on site BAU - 3,839 staff 39.98% of workforce working from home - 2,949 staff 0.97% redeployed - 72 staff 1.65% not in work but unable to work from home - 122 staff Risk and Compliance Latest Position Assurance Report All building and service risk assessments now in place.
-Overview Assurance in place that individual assessments have been completed where All building risk assessments have required by all services. been completed and assurance checks are being carried out.
-Face Continuing to provide assurance via compliance visits by Estates and Health and coverings are now required in Safety Teams.
-Positive response provided to Health and Safety Executive following shared areas. anonymous concerns raised with them in respect of family contact (children's services).
-Health and Safety Service and Children's Services are confident in the Where service and risk approach being taken.
-Updates and assurance also being provided following assessments are outstanding staff concerns raised in respect of a District Office.
-This does require some remedial works and actions to improve Covid secure arrangements on site.
-No other issues cannot come into the office until arising from compliance visits by Estates and Health and Safety Teams. completed.
-Health and Safety Service designed management compliance self assessment Requirements for individual risk assessments have been updated surveys to be issued via Directorate Leadership Teams w/c 30 November to supplement Health and Safety audits of high risk premises / services. to include the new categories for vulnerable.
+- Arrangements in place to support current lockdown with agreed list of essential services and key workers in place, arrangements to support shielded staff and support to staff working from home or in a work setting. - As of 6 January 2021, low overall levels of staff off sick 3.80% non Covid related (280 staff), and 1.13% staff absent with Covid 19 symptoms (83 staff). - 52.05% of workforce working on site BAU 3,839 staff - 39.98% of workforce working from home 2,949 staff - 0.97% redeployed 72 staff - 1.65% not in work but unable to work from home 122 staff

+Risk and Compliance Assurance Report

+All building risk assessments have been completed and assurance checks are being carried out.
+Face coverings are now required in shared areas.

+Where service and risk assessments are outstanding staff cannot come into the office until completed.

+Requirements for individual risk assessments have been updated to include the new categories for vulnerable.